 - Capacity for innovation

 - Qualified research institutes

 - Company spending on R&D

 - University industry collaboration on R&D

 - Government procurement of advance technology product

 - Availability of scientists and engineers

-- PCT patent application per million of people
+- PCT patent applications per million people

 That structure of the ACI is based heavily on conventional measurements of innovation.
-That is reflected on the priorities recommended by the ACI report as:132
+That is reflected in the priorities recommended by the ACI report as:

-131 "African Capacity Report 2017: Building Capacity in Science, Technology and Innovation for Africa's Transformation".
+&lt;sup>131 "African Capacity Report 2017: Building Capacity in Science, Technology and Innovation for Africa's Transformation".
 African Capacity Building Foundation Knowledge and Learning Department, 2016.

-132 "African Capacity Report 2017: Building Capacity in Science, Technology and Innovation for Africa's Transformation".African Capacity Building Foundation Knowledge and Learning Department, 2016.
+&lt;sup>132 "African Capacity Report 2017: Building Capacity in Science, Technology and Innovation for Africa's Transformation".
+African Capacity Building Foundation Knowledge and Learning Department, 2016.